unitn-sml/rsbench/index.md

 <h1 class="heading blue"><a name="overview">Overview</a></h1>

 - *A Variety of L&R Tasks*: rsbench offers five L&R tasks and at least one data set each.
-The tasks come in differet flavous: arithmetic, logic, and high-stakes.
-It also provides data generators for creating new OOD splits useful for testing the down-stream consequences of RSs.
+The tasks come in different flavors -- *arithmetic*, *logic*, and *high-stakes* -- and with a formal specification of the corresponding prior knowledge.  rsbench also provides data generators for creating new OOD splits useful for testing the down-stream consequences of RSs.

 - *Evaluation*: rsbench comes with implementations for several metrics for